Python extension module wrapping FLINT (Fast Library for Number Theory) and Arb (arbitrary-precision ball arithmetic). Features:

 Highlights (0.7.0):

-for finite fields and
+fq_default and fq_default_poly for finite fields and

 univariate polynomials over finite fields.
 This exposes all

-of the different implementations of finite fields (fq_zech
+of the different implementations of finite fields (fq_zech,

-etc) via the fq_default
+fq_nmod etc) via the fq_default interface.
+(GP)fmpz_mpoly, fmpq_mpoly, nmod_poly and fmpz_mod_poly

 types for multivariate polynomials with integer, rational or

-module for the numerical evaluation of theta
+integers mod n coefficients.
+(JM)acb_theta module for the numerical evaluation of theta

 functions (only